PascalS86/Docs/BlazorClientSide/readme.md

 ## HOSTING
 I'm going to use Netlify for hosting my blazor application.
 Find out more (https://www.netlify.com/).
 For private projects or proof of concepts, they offer a free tier.
 ![Netlify Pricing](images/netflify-pricing.png)

+# Some words
+Keep your eyes open, what you can get for free from the big cloud providers like Microsoft, Google or Amazon.
+There is much you can do, without spending a dollar.
+And thanks to plattforms like netlify, we can provide solutions in a great environment and enrich our development process with provided automated tasks.
+So, thanks again for the greate inspiration.